 The researchers went on to note that while security and antivirus companies may use these findings to promote their own tools and services that the only real solution was likely to come from the vendors themselves.

-The main things one can do to protect themselves is to encrypt their phone and use a strong, randomly-generated password that contains a mixture of upper- and lower-case letters, numbers and symbols and is at least 11 characters long.
+The main things you can do to protect yourself is to encrypt your phone and use a strong, randomly-generated password that contains a mixture of upper- and lower-case letters, numbers and symbols and is at least 11 characters long.
 The issue with this is that it is sufficiently awkward to do on a regular basis that most users simply won’t do it.

 Alternatively, once a phone has been factory reset, the flash storage can be refilled with useless data to overwrite the tokens and crypto keys left in flash storage.
 Of course, the app used to fill the phone would need to be installed outside of Google Play to avoid a Google token being registered on the device once again.
 The only other solution the researchers came up with was to destroy the device.